 - English 5160

 - one course in theory (literary, cultural, rhet/comp; English 5500, 6500 or another approved course)

-- one course in literature in English before 1800
+- one course in literature in texts before 1800

-- one course in literature in English after 1800
+- one course in literature in texts after 1800

 Students who feel they have fulfilled any of the requirements listed above (at another institution) may petition the graduate program office to have those requirements waived at UCONN.